AdobeDocs/pass.en/help/authentication/home.md

 >[!IMPORTANT]
 >
->If you can't find an answer, [**Email Us**](mailto:tve-support@adobe.com).
+> If you can't find an answer, [**Email Us**](mailto:tve-support@adobe.com).
 >
->[Emailing our support team](mailto:tve-support@adobe.com) is also the first step for any issue or incident report.
+> [Emailing our support team](mailto:tve-support@adobe.com) is also the first step for any issue or incident report.
 >
->If you have a [SEVERITY 1 LIVE](/help/authentication/kickstart/escalation-procedures.md) issue and you have emailed us and 30 minutes have elapsed without a response, then see the [Escalation Procedures](/help/authentication/kickstart/escalation-procedures.md) document for phone numbers to call.
+> If you have a [SEVERITY 1 LIVE](/help/authentication/kickstart/escalation-procedures.md) issue, and you have emailed us and 30 minutes have elapsed without a response, then see the [Escalation Procedures](/help/authentication/kickstart/escalation-procedures.md) document for phone numbers to call.
->

 ## To find what you need {#how-to-search}